themightyscot/themightyscot.github.io/index.md

 ```

-If we visit the image source (look for the "img_src":.... in the query result) we find beautiful pictures of Mars!!!
+If we visit the image source (look for the "img_src":.... in the query result) we find a beautiful picture of Mars!!!

 ![Image](http://mars.nasa.gov/mer/gallery/all/2/f/286/2F151760895EFF8987P1110L0M1-BR.JPG)